sendbird/sendbird-javascript-samples/react-native/react-native-hook/README.md

     - If you run on real device, check if everything installed and especially Android studio
     - Check if your device is visible by `adb devices`, sometimes it may not work or have lags.
 In this case call: `adb kill-server` and `adb start-server`
     - You might build the project using `react-native run-android`, but if it fails you might need to run it with Android studio
+    - If you can't load bundle from 8081 port, run `adb reverse tcp:8081 tcp:8081` and restart app.